 Public Works crews collect leaves in every Eugene neighborhood twice between November and January.
-The city is divided into four geographic zones, allowing the leaf collection crews to move through the city an orderly fashion.
+The city is divided into zones, allowing the leaf collection crews to move through the city an orderly fashion.
 Once the leaves have been picked up, street sweepers follow the leaf collection crews to ensure that the drainage system remains free of small debris particles.

 Total Collection Amount